Simoneutili/IsaacLabDigitalTwin/README.md

 # Digital Twin of TIAGo Robotic Manipulator

-This repository contains the code and configuration files for a thesis project that develops a high-fidelity digital twin of the TIAGo robotic manipulator.
+This repository contains the code and configuration files for an Automation Engineering Thesis project that develops an Isaac Lab-based digital twin of the TIAGo robotic manipulator.
 The project leverages a real-to-sim approach combined with advanced Reinforcement Learning techniques to optimize the dynamic parameters of the simulated model in real time, ensuring that its behavior closely mirrors that of the physical robot.

 ## Project Overview

 This work presents an architecture that:
-- **Enhances Simulation Fidelity:** Improves the simulation's accuracy by online optimization of dynamic parameters.
+- **Enhances Simulation Fidelity:** Improves the Isaac Lab simulation's accuracy by online optimization of dynamic parameters.
 - **Real-Time Parameter Optimization:** Uses a Reinforcement Learning (RL) algorithm to adaptively estimate and optimize joint parameters, minimizing velocity errors.
 - **Curriculum Learning:** Gradually calibrates the seven joint parameters of the robot arm during training.
 - **Algorithm Comparison:** Compares state-of-the-art Deep RL algorithms (SAC and PPO) via Stable-Baselines3.